-Looking for Ways to Get Relief from PED02 July 2014
+Looking for Ways to Get Relief from PED01 March 2015

 Pathogenesis and Clinical Signs

-Clinical signs of PED may vary widely and are dependent on previous exposure and the immunological and endemic status of the farm, region or area affected (Geiger & Connor, 2013).
+Clinical signs of PED may vary widely and are dependent on previous exposure and the immunological and endemic status of the farm, region or area affected (Geiger et al., 2013).

 If introduced in herds where the virus is endemic, persistent diarrhoea is observed with lower morbidity in predominantly suckling and recently weaned pigs.